apereo/apereo.github.io/_posts/cas/2018-11-20-cas60x-codebase-feature-build.md

 > bc
 ```

+Since you're running `bootRun` under the `cas-server-webapp-tomcat` module, the servlet container used will be based on Apache Tomcat.
+You can navigate to a different module that bases itself on top of a different servlet container such as Jetty.

 <div class="alert alert-info">
 <strong>On Windows</strong><br/>You can apply the same strategy on Windows by creating a <code>bc.bat</code> file and making sure it's available on the <code>PATH</code>.
 The syntax of course needs to be adjusted to account for file paths and commands.</div>